kuetemeier/hexo-multilanguage-example/README.md

 Meanwhile I would recommend you to use Hugo.
 Have a look at https://wolfszwinkern.com to get the latest tips about Hugo.

+This code stays here for your personal reference.
+Enjoy :-)

 hexo-multilanguage-example
 ==========================